To encourage Americans to use solar power, the EPA and the Department of Energy offer tax credits for solar-powered systems.

 Installing alternative energy equipment in your home can qualify you for a credit equal to 30% of your total cost.

-- The credit is available through the end of 2019.
+- The full credit is available through the end of 2019.
 After that, the percentage steps down each year and then stops at the end of 2021.

 - Qualifying equipment includes solar-powered units that generate electricity or heat water.